nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## 3 N             21312 +
 ```

 but you will probably need to click the little right-arrow at the top
 to see more columns.

-I forgot the `width` thing and had to look it up.
-Also, all the
-columns come out in one row, so I had to display it tiny so that you
-could see it all.

 What I notice is that these games are all on consecutive nights
 (against the same team).
 This is quite common, and goes back to the
 far-off days when teams travelled by train: teams play several games
-on one visit, rather than coming back many times.\endnote{Hockey is
+on one visit, rather than coming back many times.
-similar: teams go on "road trips", playing several different teams
-before returning home.
-Hockey teams, though, tend to play each team
-only once on a road trip: for example, a west coast team like the
-Canucks might play a game in each of Toronto, Montreal, Boston and
-New York on a road trip.
-Well, maybe three games in the New York
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Hockey is  similar: teams go on road trips, playing several different teams  before returning home.
+Hockey teams, though, tend to play each team  only once on a road trip: for example, a west coast team like the  Canucks might play a game in each of Toronto, Montreal, Boston and  New York on a road trip.
+Well, maybe three games in the New York  area: one each against the Rangers, Islanders and Devils.</span>
-area: one each against the Rangers, Islanders and Devils.} You might have noticed something else;
+You might have noticed something else;
 that's fine for this.
+For example,
-For example, ``each of the games lasted less
+"each of the games lasted less than three hours",
-than three hours'', or "the attendances were all small" (since we
+or "the attendances were all small" (since we
 looked at all the attendances in class).
 I just want you to notice
 something meaningful that seems to be interesting about these games.